Collab-19/website/README.md

 # Collab 19

+In an effort to challenge former paradigms, we build Collab19.

+“Big philanthropy is often an exercise of power, the conversion of private assets into public influence.
+And it is a form of power that is largely unaccountable, often perpetual, and lavishly tax-advantaged… Charity, it turns out, does surprisingly little to provide for those in need and sometimes worsens inequality.” – review of Just Giving by Rob Reich

+DAOs are online organizations that provide a way for people to coordinate collective resources in a transparent way.

 ### What is Collab19?

-Collab 19 is a DAO that fights COV19.
+Collab 19 is a DAO built on top of [Ethereum](https://ethereum.org/) that fights COV19.

 ### Why a DAO?